 The resignation last week by top Commerce Dept. official Evan Feinman and his whistleblower letter provide an immediate, specific opportunity for grassroots groups all over the country to take direct action and not wait for courts or legislators.
 He was the department's top official overseeing rural broadband internet access.
 He says Musk and DOGE are trying to redirect federal funds for developing rural broadband access and force those programs to use Musk's Starlink satellite system instead (not only a flagrant conflict of interest and a cash grab, but far slower service than broadband).
 These funds from the Broadband Equity, Access, and Deployment program (BEAD), within Commerce's National Telecommunications and Information Administration (NTIA) are distributed by states, and the state utility commissions (like the CPUC here in California) process the applications from local governments and entities for the funds.
 That means people have local and state officials and decision-makers they can hold accountable on this issue by demanding that they refuse to accept or distribute any federal funds tied to using Starlink.
 Targeting Musk himself is difficult and problematic for people who are far from DC or even a Tesla dealership.
 But this is of direct interest to many Americans in rural areas, it would certainly anger them ("Did you know billionaire Musk wants to force you to have slower internet to enrich himself, instead of the faster broadband internet you paid for?"), and it's more winnable because local/county/state officials and bureaucrats can be more easily made to feel pressure from their own jurisdictions.

 I’m happy to see your comment.
-My friend Jess Piper in Missouri has a wonderful Substack where she is dedicated to trying to help rule Missouri, but real America in general.
+My friend Jess Piper in Missouri has a wonderful Substack where she is dedicated to trying to help rural Missouri, but real America in general.
 She was just interviewed on the contrarian if you get that look at it it’s great and she had a speaking engagement with Nebraska Democrats and Iowa Democrats this past week and they are all speaking about this problem.
 They don’t want Starlink.
 They want their broadband and I’m happy you’re bringing attention to that.

 Dear Anand: You may also want to include a DONATE button here for those of us who are already subscribers and for those who aren't.
 Thank you, and your staff, and your hardworking guests for pushing oxygen through into what has become a culture-at-large miasma.
 You're blessings, all!